ChristophSheep/christophreif.github.io/quotes.md

 # I made up the term 'object-oriented', and I can tell you I didn't have C++ in mind
 -- Alan Kay, OOPSLA '97

+# The short time minded person perhaps get a single point for the fastest lap, but the long term thinker wins the race.